go-vela/site/content/usage/deployments.md

 Vela leverages a deep integration with [GitHub Deployments](https://docs.github.com/en/rest/reference/repos#deployments) which will not only trigger your build but create a system of record on GitHub for your deployment action.
 You can leverage a deployment in your steps like:

 {{% alert title="Tip:" color="info" %}}
-Make sure you have events enabled on your repo and any secrets are available for that event.
+Make sure you have the `deployment` event enabled within repo settings

+ Additionally, any secret you may need for the event must also have `deployments` allowed for events.
 {{% /alert %}}

 ```yaml